-4.2.3.6.2 Color/markings to identify fuel content on all SE will be filler cap painted same as the unit, with fuel designation (Diesel, MOGAS, JP-5, JP-8, etc.) whichever is applicable, in 1 in. black letters on filler cap or most conspicuous area adjacent to filler cap.
+4.2.3.6.2 Color/markings to identify fuel content shall have the fuel designation (Diesel, MOGAS, JP-5, JP-8, JET-A (F-24), etc.) whichever is applicable.
+The markings shall be in 1 in. black letters on filler cap or most conspicuous area adjacent to filler cap.
+All metal filler caps shall be painted the same color as unit.
+Plastic filler caps will not be painted.